CouldBeThis/himbeere-markdown/README.md

 --------------------

- - [ ] Fix colors for other filetypes I use; presumaby once a bunch of them look OK they all will (?)
+ - [ ] Verify/tune colors for other filetypes I use; presumaby once a bunch of them look OK they all will (?)

 	 - [ ] `HTML`
 	 - [ ] `bash`/`shell`